BboxLab/openapi-mosel-php/README.md

-# Moselle, an sdk package for BT open APIs
+# Moselle, a sdk package for BT open APIs

-This package is still under construction (july 5th 2022).
+This package is still under construction (july 6th 2022).

 Open Api are described in the Bouygues Telecom Developer Portal: https://developer.bouyguestelecom.fr